MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-create-variables-store-values.md

 * Add a value as the last item in a variable for a string or array.
 * Get the value from a variable.

-Variables exist only within the logic app instance that creates them, and they persist across any loop iterations inside the logic app instance.
+Variables exist only within the logic app instance that creates them.
+Also, they persist across any loop iterations inside a logic app instance.

 If you don't have an Azure subscription yet,
 <a href="https://azure.microsoft.com/free/" target="_blank">sign up for a free Azure account</a>.